-As mentioned in the description of the model, the CO2 condensation/sublimation scheme employed in the MPI-MGCM is able to resolve CO2 ice formation and annihilation when temperature in a grid point crosses the condensation threshold.
+- 5 As mentioned in the description of the model, the $CO_2$ condensation/sublimation scheme employed in the MPI-MGCM is able to resolve $CO_2$ ice formation and annihilation when temperature in a grid point crosses the condensation threshold.
 In our simulations, there were very few occurences of such clouds in the mesosphere above 60 km to offer a reliable statistics.
 Inclusion of GW effects leads, generally, to colder simulated temperatures, which provide favorable conditions for cloud formation.
-This cooling in the mesosphere is mainly produced via the dynamical channel due to GW-induced changes in the winds that affect temperature through the thermal wind relation, rather than via the thermal channel due to direct heating/cooling by dissipating GW harmonics.
+This cooling in the mesosphere is mainly produced via the dynamical channel due to GW-induced changes in the winds that affect - 10 temperature through the thermal wind relation, rather than via the thermal channel due to direct heating/cooling by dissipating GW harmonics.
 The latter clearly transpires in experiments with thermal effects of the parameterized waves turned on and off (not shown).
 The direct thermal effects of GWs increasingly grow with height and become important near the mesopause and above.

-The vast majority of studies report on cloud observations in the Martian mesosphere below ~80 km.
-Sefton-Nash et al. (2013) analyzed data from Mars Climate Sounder (MCS) on board the Mars Reconnaissance Orbiter (Graf et al., 2005; Zurek and Smrekar, 2007) (MRO) during dayside and nightside local times over two Martian years and provided a global picture of high-altitude clouds.
-They found out that the distribution of clouds over latitude and season does not appear to vary between each Martian year and that clouds occurred more often in low latitudes during the aphelion season and concentrated around two midlatitude bands during perihelion.
+Although the vast majority of studies report on cloud observations in the Martian mesosphere below $\sim$ 80 km, there are some

+- 15 studies that extend their analysis to higher altitudes presenting detections of $CO_2$ clouds at around the mesopause (~100 km) and above (e.g., Sefton-Nash et al., 2013).
+Specifically, Sefton-Nash et al. (2013) analyzed data from Mars Climate Sounder (MCS) on board the Mars Reconnaissance Orbiter (Graf et al., 2005; Zurek and Smrekar, 2007) (MRO) during dayside and nightside local times over two Martian years and provided a global picture of high-altitude $CO_2$ clouds.
+They found out that the distribution of clouds over latitude and season does not appear to vary between each Martian year and that clouds occurred - 20 more often within the $\pm 50^{\circ}$ latitude band during the aphelion season and concentrated around two midlatitude bands during perihelion.
 Using two different observational modes, Sefton-Nash et al. (2013) showed that the latitudinal distributions of clouds varied little between the different local times in the second half of the year.
-It must be noted that Sefton-Nash et al. (2013) could not discriminate between CO2 and water clouds.
-The majority of positively identified CO2 cloud observations took place in the first half of the year with only a few detections in the second half.
-On the other hand, water ice clouds usually do not extend higher than ~40 km except during perihelion, when they rise to 60-65 km.
-Therefore, all clouds observed above 70 km are likely not water ice clouds.
-The question regarding the nature of these detected clouds is still open.
-Our simulations illustrate that favorable conditions for CO2 condenstation in the mesosphere exist in low latitudes throughout the year (Figure 5g).
-This is MikeNy because the mean temperature is lowest around the equator at all seasons (Figure 4a), while GW-induced temperature fluctuations are contrary small (Figure 5a).
-The model also predicts a higher probability of cloud formation in midlatitudes of the summer hemisphere during both solstices.